SAP/openui5-docs/docs/JavaScript_Code_Issues_030fcd1.md

 Don't use or override "private" methods or properties.
 Private functions are typically \(but not always\) prefixed with "`_`".

-Use "protected" methods or properties only if you access it from the object itself or an object that extends that object. \(For example as we do in [Step 19: Reuse Dialogs](Step_19_Reuse_Dialogs_1945396.md) of the *Walkthrough* tutorial.\) In the API Reference, protected functions are indicated by a label *Visibility: protected* below the description of the function.
+Use "protected" methods or properties only if you access it from the object itself or an object that extends that object.
+In the API Reference, protected functions are indicated by a label *Visibility: protected* below the description of the function.

 Always double check in the API Reference.
 If OpenUI5 changes the implementation in a future release, your code will break if you fail to follow this guideline.